Eagle Ridge, Calgary: Education

-Accessibility & Transport
+Accessibility and transport

 The community is accessible by foot, bicycle, car, and public transit.

 Given its position at the confluence of the Glenmore Reservoir and the Elbow River, Eagle Ridge is directly accessible by foot or bicycle via two of Calgary's largest regional pathway networks: the Glenmore Reservoir and Elbow River multi-use urban pathways.
 By way of the active mobility deck atop the Glenmore Dam, the community can also be accessed via the 20 Street SW bike lane and the multi-use urban pathway adjacent to Glenmore Trail W.

 By car, the neighbourhood's collector road (75 Avenue SW) and residential entrance (Eagle Ridge Drive SW) can be accessed by 14 Street W, which connects to Glenmore Trail W to the north and Heritage Drive SW to the south.
 The community is connected to Calgary Transit's rapid transit network through both the MAX BRT (bus rapid transit) and CTrain (light rail transit) systems.
 The Rockyview BRT station, located at the community's entrance, services the MAX Teal and Max Yellow lines.
 The Heritage CTrain station, located approximately 3.4 km to the southwest of the community, services the Red Line (LRT).